AOskari/Parliament-Project/README.md

 This project is an Android application, which fetches Member of Parliament data from https://avoindata.eduskunta.fi/ and stores the data into a SQLite database.
 The user is able to search the database by giving an input to a SearchView.
 In addition, the found MP's can be filtered by party and age.
 Specific data of the MP can be viewed by clicking the MP's name.
 The user can also create reviews for the chosen MP.

 # Fragments
 The MainActivity contains a FragmentContainerView which is navigated according to the navigation component.
-The Fragments

 ```
-Navigation to another Fragment.
+// Navigation to another Fragment.

 val action = MemberFragmentDirections.actionMemberFragmentToMemberReviewFragment(memberViewModel.member)
 findNavController().navigate(action)